BrandSpa/rfr/themes/bs_report_theme/README.md

 - Do first some plugin for change logo base on country.
 - Do plugin for mailchimp connection.
 - See how change the behave of polylang with filters and actions.
+- redirect some countries to his own page.
+UK and so on.